Comfy-Org/creative-campus/README.md

 **Credit:** Workflows by Xindi Zhang ([xindizhangart.com](http://xindizhangart.com)).
 Film: [*The Song of Drifters*](https://vimeo.com/1131160045).
 Shared with the artist's permission.

-Read the full case study: [link](REPLACE_WITH_CASE_STUDY_URL).

----

-*Teaching with ComfyUI?
-The Comfy Education Initiative offers educational pricing, classroom seats on one invoice, and shared asset libraries so workflows survive the term.
-[Explore the Education Initiative](https://comfy.org/education).*
+The Comfy Education Initiative is coming soon!
+Register your interest here (https://forms.gle/fVXA8oMeKexHS49CA) to get early access to educational discounts, education exclusive slack / discord communities, and be notified as soon as the program is released.